 Connecting with Students

 It is the goal of our district that every student feels a sense of belonging in our schools.
 The building principals continually work with staff to ensure that various strategies and methods are used to build an inclusive environment where students feel valued.
 In addition, each of our school buildings have counseling services in place that provide a variety of programs including classroom lessons, individual, and small group counseling.
-Additionally, the High School operates a peer mentoring program that matches up high school students with middle school students who may be struggling with attendance, friendships, and academics.

 The District educates our students to use technology appropriately.
 Avonworth’s schools are Common Sense Media certified based on the focus on digital citizenship with the instructional program.
 Common Sense Media

 has been a great partner to help keep our students safe online.
 In addition, the District Technology Director, Mr. Brandon Gary has particular expertise in the area of cyber security.
 Mr. Gary and the IT team continually monitor the network and management system for multiple dangers.